 Dutch Harbor: Alaskan Commercial Fishing Industry Hub – Personal Injury at Sea – Jones Act Seamen

 Dutch Harbor, located near the town of Unalaska, is at the heart of the North Pacific and Bering Sea fisheries, with an economy that relies heavily on the commercial fishers who conduct their business there.
-The Bering Sea is a dangerous place, and fishing is the most dangerous job in the world; if the worst happens, the law firm of Stacey & Jacobsen, LLP is here to help you.
+The Bering Sea is a dangerous place, and fishing is the most dangerous job in the world; if the worst happens, the law firm of Stacey & Jacobsen, PLLC is here to help you.

 Because Dutch Harbor is a major hub in the Bering Sea, the largest seafood companies in the world fish and process in this area; finfish and shellfish are year-around income here, and vessels of all sizes from all fisheries pass through or homeport in Dutch Harbor.
 According NOAA records for 2012, Dutch Harbor landed 751.5 million pounds of seafood (including halibut, crab, salmon, cod, pollock), valued at $214.2 million, making Dutch the number one port for commercial fishery landings.
 The largest fishery in Alaska by volume is pollock, mostly landed through Dutch Harbor.
 The seafood landed and income generated in Dutch Harbor not only supports local communities, but is shipped all over the globe.